 What Are the Benefits of a Month to Month Lease?

-The primary benefit of having a month to month lease is flexibility.
-If a tenant lives in an apartment on a month to month lease and they need to move for whatever reason, say they find a job in a different city or state, or they simply find an apartment that they like better, that tenant can conveniently move out without having to find a sublessor to cover the remainder of the lease term.
+The primary benefit of having a month-to-month lease is flexibility.
+If a tenant lives in an apartment on a month to month lease and they need to move for whatever reason, say they find a job in a different city or state, or they find an apartment that they like better, that tenant can conveniently move out without having to find a sublessor to cover the remainder of the lease term.
 The rent can often be higher on a monthly lease agreement because this kind of flexibility is a premium that will be highly desirable for the right type of renter.

 The inverse side of the above scenario.
 What if your tenant decides they want to move out?
 Then the landlord is responsible for finding another renter.
-While this is not so challenging if landlords are savvy enough to use a local apartment site like Domu, it will require some preparation to clean the unit, take awesome photos of the apartment, post the listing, schedule showings and follow up on qualified inquiries.
+While this is not so challenging if landlords are savvy enough to use a local apartment site like Domu, it will require some preparation to clean the unit, take incredible photos of the apartment, post the listing, schedule showings and follow up on qualified inquiries.

-Should I Require a 30 Day Notice on a Month to Month Lease?
+Should I Require a 30-Day Notice on a Month to Month Lease?